Tanza3D/vrchat-shaders/README.md

 ![image](https://user-images.githubusercontent.com/33783503/234002393-eef576ab-4aa1-474c-afac-c3258e75f0c6.png)
 ### Tanza/FurAlternate
 Same as above, but this one supports alpha cutout.
 It's recommended to use this one instead, although the former can look better depending on the situation.
 Best to try both and see which comes out better.
+For some reason doesn't actually look that good inside VRChat, I'm working on it.